ldapjs/node-ldapjs/docs/client.md

 |strictDN       |Force strict DN parsing for client methods (Default is true)|
 |reconnect      |Try to reconnect when the connection gets lost (Default is false)|

+### url
+This parameter takes a single connection string or an array of connection strings as an input.
+In case an array is provided, the client tries to connect to the servers in given order.
+To achieve random server strategy (e.g. to distribute the load among the servers), please shuffle the array before passing it as an argument.

 ### Note On Logger

 A passed in logger is expected to conform to the [Bunyan](https://www.npmjs.com/package/bunyan)